jlarata/portfolio/README_en.md

 # Methods

 GET, POST, PUT and DELETE methods can be found in each objeto.controller.
 The frontend is a One Page Application, and each component/visualization matches one or several methods of an object.controller in the backend.
 Each method shows, modifies, creates or eliminates values on the Database.
-Instead of asigning one visualization to one GET-method for each table, i've designed several tables with 1:1 or 1:* relations, and designed from scrath the methods to implement SELECT+JOIN querys.
+Instead of assigning one visualization to one GET-method for each table, i've designed several tables with 1:1 or 1:* relations, and designed from scrath the methods to implement SELECT+JOIN querys.

 For example: